 Luke received a BA in International Business from Washington State University’s Honors college.

-Matt is an FCS GROUP project consultant with expertise in financial and policy analysis for solid waste utilities including rate design, financial forecasting, program evaluation, strategic planning, and operations analysis.
-He has ten years of experience working in budget and solid waste management for the public sector, including roles with city and county governments.
+Matt is an FCS GROUP project manager with expertise in financial and policy analysis for solid waste utilities including rate design, financial forecasting, program evaluation, strategic planning, and operations analysis.
+He has 11 years of experience working in budget and solid waste management for the public sector, including roles with city and county governments.

 He enjoys working with government agencies to design financial policy choices that achieve community goals and are supported by robust analytics and operational feasibility.
 If you were ever to see him outside of the office, it would most likely be on a bicycle or hiking with his family.

 He has a BS in Political Science from Idaho State University and a MP Aff. in Public Affairs from the University of Texas.

-Melanie Hobart is an FCS GROUP project consultant with nine years of public sector business management and financial consulting experience.
+Melanie Hobart is an FCS GROUP project consultant with 12 years of public sector business management and financial consulting experience.
 She has performed water and electric utility rate studies and financial forecasting throughout Washington State and Alaska.
 Melanie’s electric utility finance experience includes load forecast analysis, rate setting, and policy and regulatory analysis.

 What she enjoys the most about her work is engaging with public utilities on developing sustainable solutions.
 When she is not problem solving her way through a model, she rolls with a local Seattle rowing team.

 She has a BA in Environmental Studies and Psychology in addition to a MPA from the University of Washington.